zorael/kameloso/README.md

 Configuration file written to /home/user/.config/kameloso/kameloso.conf
 ```

 Later invocations of `--writeconfig` will only regenerate the file.
 It will never overwrite custom settings, only complement them with new ones.
-Mind however that it will delete any lines not corresponding to a currently valid setting, so settings that relate to plugins *that are currently not built in* are silently removed, as are comments.
+Mind however that it will delete any lines not corresponding to a currently available setting, so settings that relate to plugins *that are currently not built in* are silently removed.

 ### Display settings

 If you have compiled in colours and you have bright terminal background, the colours may be hard to see and the text difficult to read.
-If so, make sure to pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
+If so, pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
 The bot uses the full range of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please see to your terminal appearance settings.
 This is not uncommon, especially with backgrounds that are not fully black or white. (read: Monokai, Breeze, Solaris, ...)

 If you are on Windows and you're seeing `\033[92m`-like characters instead of colours, see the [known issues](#known-issues) section for a permanent fix.